 How do you manage HAE now?

 Living with a rare disease and not always having the best access to effective treatments can be somewhat lonely.
 I find it helpful to be near close family and friends – and also to be part of the Brazilian HAE organization, ABRANGHE.
-Support is critical for breaking down the emotional, social and political barriers that HAE patients face – and it helps us getting through the direct physical symptoms such as pain, nausea and edema.
+Support is critical for breaking down the emotional, social and political barriers that HAE patients face – and it helps us get through the direct physical symptoms such as pain, nausea, and edema.